steve904/doc-and-blog/content/blog/experiment.md

     title: Blue Sky
     image: images/5.jpg
     content: >-
       Welcome to Blue Sky.
-A place where it
+A place where the sky stays blue, even when it rains.
     actions:
       - label: Get Started
         url: /docs